Critical review vs literature review vs something else?

 Dr John Ankers

-I’ve written about how to answer A-level biology evaluate questions, and application questions, but what about “Describe” and “explain” questions?
+I’ve written about how to answer A-level biology evaluate questions, and application questions, (and how to choose a statistical test), but what about Describe and explain questions?
 What’s the difference?
 What does each question want from you?

 “Describe” questions want to know what is happening in front of you – perhaps in a graph, a scientific diagram or a picture.
 You need to describe what you can see!